-I won’t lie…sometimes when I read how some of you support your college kids with care packages, food deliveries, surprise visits across the country, even regularly scheduled phone dates, I become really, deeply jealous and sad.
+I won’t lie…sometimes, when I read how some of you support your college kids with care packages, food deliveries, surprise visits across the country, and even regularly scheduled phone dates, I become deeply jealous and sad.

 You see, the day I graduated from high school, my parents completely cut me off —financially and emotionally.
 They subscribed to the school of thought that once your child was a legal adult, they should be forced out of the nest, whether or not they are ready to leave.
 “It’s sink or swim,” my dad would say.
-So shortly after graduation, I got a part-time job and took out a whole bunch of student loans and moved into on-campus housing.
+So shortly after graduation, I got a part-time job, took out a whole bunch of student loans, and moved into on-campus housing.

-Miraculously, I managed to pass all of my classes and get 6 years of college under my belt, including graduate school, on a poor-man’s diet of rice, peanut butter, and coffee.
-To my utter annoyance, my parents continue to tout the benefits of forced independence because “Ta-da, look what you did!”
-But something else happened that they fail to acknowledge; they taught me I couldn’t count on them…for anything.
+Miraculously, I passed all my classes and got six years of college under my belt on a poor man’s rice, peanut butter, and coffee diet, including graduate school.
+To my utter annoyance, my parents continue to tout the benefits of forced independence because, “Ta-da, look what you did!”
+But something else happened that they failed to acknowledge; they taught me I couldn’t count on them…for anything.

-When I called them crying those first months in college because I was struggling with classes, roommates, paying bills, and navigating this HUGE life transition, I was told “You’re an adult now.”
+When I called them crying those first months in college because I struggled with classes, roommates, paying bills, and navigating this HUGE life transition, I was told, “You’re an adult now.”
 Newsflash: Turning 18 does not make you an adult.
-I’m 36 years old with 2 kids of my own, a husband, a job, and a home and I’m pretty sure I’m still not an adult.
+I’m 36 years old with two kids of my own, a husband, a job, and a home, and I’m pretty sure I’m still not an adult.

-So pay attention to my take-away from those very scary, lonely years in college; it’s okay to give your kids a little safety net, actually it’s better than okay.
+So pay attention to my takeaway from those very scary, lonely years in college; it’s okay to give your kids a little safety net it’s better than okay.
 It won’t thwart their independence if you buy them groceries or call to check in on them every once in a while.

 Kids need their parents to stick with them

-Right now, you are paving the way for a healthy future relationship with your kids—something I did not and do not have with my parents.
-I just hope all of your kids know how lucky they are to have you.
+Right now, you are paving the way for a healthy future relationship with your kids —something I did not and do not have with my parents.
+I hope all your kids know how lucky they are to have you.

 The author of this piece wishes to remain anonymous.